tuvakh/oblig3-new/documentation/README.md

 ### STORYBOARD:
 After the brainstorming session, we created a storyboard to show how our page will look in the end.
 The image of the storyboard is saved as ![storyboard](storyboard.png) in the documentation folder.
 We tried to make it with detailed descriptions and drawing, but without making the drawing too detailed.

+We also created a small low-fidility prototype of our idea in figma, to remember how we wanted the layout to be.

 ### GETTING STARTED AND GITHUB PAGES:
 (Instructions for getting started and link to Github pages.)